Our Team

 Amy began working with TREC on our restoration crew working on a broad range of weed management and revegetation programs.
 Amy now works on a range of fauna projects including Golden Sun Moth Surveys, Growling Grass Frog Surveys and Bibron’s Toadlet surveys.
 Amy has extensive experience in various types of fauna survey techniques, including camera trapping, Elliott trapping, drift fence and pitfall trapping, spotlighting, and using playback/callback to identify bird and frog species.

 Amy has also volunteered in wildlife rehabilitation shelters and native plant nurseries.
 She has special interests in bird life, grassland flora and fauna, arboreal mammals, and terrestrial macroinvertebrates.
+At TREC, Amy assists with leading in the delivery of restoration crew projects, and is learning new skills to assist the consulting team in aspects of their work.

 This Could Be You!